 Step 1: On the homepage, select More → Custom Tokens.

 - Token symbol.

 You can check this information on block explorers.

-You only need to select the Blockchain and enter the Contract Address of the token you want to add to the wallet.
-The remaining data will automatically be updated after you enter the correct contract address.
+Users only need to select Blockchain and enter the Contract Address of the token they want to add to the wallet.
+The remaining data will be automatically updated after users enter the correct contract address.

-Step 5: Transfer Cardano tokens (Cardano) from Coin98 Super App
+Step 5: Transfer Polygon tokens (PRC-20) from the Coin98 Super App

 To transfer tokens from a decentralized wallet to another, follow these simple steps.
-I'll show you how to transfer ADA from your mobile wallet.
+I'll show you how to transfer MATIC from your mobile wallet.

 Step 2: Choose Send.